dinger1986/bitwardenrs_install_script/README.md

-# bitwardenrs_install_script
+# Vaultwarden/BitwardenRS_install_script
-Install Script for BitWarden_RS for Ubuntu 20.04 using https://github.com/dani-garcia/vaultwarden
+Install Script for Vultwarden for Ubuntu 20.04 using https://github.com/dani-garcia/vaultwarden

 Please note this is an unofficial install script and support requests for the install should come here not to https://github.com/dani-garcia/vaultwarden